Suffering from wrist pain? Hand pain? Finger pain?

 You may be surprised to find out that your wrist pain is a symptom of poor work economics, lymphatic back up, tendonosis of an arm muscle, or maybe it is caused by something wrong with your wrist.
 Regardless of the cause of your wrist pain, we will find it with a thorough history and exam, then determine the best treatment plan for it, even if it means referring you out.
 We are more affordable than orthopedic surgeons and physical therapists, so start with us, and if able, we will get you back pain free as soon as possible.

-Dr. Michael McCoy is more than a spine specialist as a chiropractor, but also a joint (including wrist pain) specialist.
-He not only will work on your wrist, but any issue that may be contributing to your wrist condition.
-He can train you on how to restrengthen and stretch your arm, hand and fingers so you are less vulnerable to re-occurance.
+Not all chiropractors work on extremities like the hands.
+Dr. Michael McCoy is more than a spine specialist as a chiropractor, but also a joint (including wrist, hand and finger pain) specialist.
+He not only will work on your wrist, hand or finger, but any issue that may be contributing to your condition.
+He can train you on how to restrengthen and stretch your arm, hand and fingers so you are less vulnerable to re-occurrence.

 Tips on how to self massage your hands and arms: